 Why AI gets things wrong even when it sounds confident

-AI language models predict text rather than look up facts, which is why confident-sounding wrong answers happen.
-Here is what to watch for and how to reduce the risk.
+AI Gets Things Wrong explained in plain English.
+AI language models predict text rather than look up facts, which is why confident-sounding wrong answers.

 The most unsettling thing about AI getting something wrong is not that it gets it wrong.
 It is that it sounds completely certain while doing so.
 There is no hesitation, no qualifier, no flicker of doubt.
 It states the wrong answer in the same calm, authoritative voice it uses for everything else.